-In terms of accessibility, manual sanding blocks are easy to find in any hardware stores and malls.
+In terms of accessibility, manual sanding blocks are easy to find in any hardware store and mall.
 If you need it for a small project, you can easily have access to a sanding block.

 They may be more tiresome to use, but manual sanding blocks are cost-effective and can do the job just as well as power sanders.

 Using sandpaper sheets is the most affordable way to sand a surface, as you won’t have to use any other tools such as manual sanding blocks and power sanders.
 The only thing you have to use with sandpaper is your own hands.

 Sandpapers aren’t made of sand.
 In reality, they are made of fine natural/synthetic particles called grit.
 These particles are refined through screens and glued to a surface such as paper and sponge.

 With sandpaper sheets, you need to know the right grit size for the job, as not every grit will work well on every surface.